morvencao/notes/Istio/setup-istio-multicluster-with-submariner.md

 istioctl x create-remote-secret --kubeconfig=cluster2/auth/kubeconfig --name=cluster2 | kubectl apply -f - --kubeconfig=cluster1/auth/kubeconfig
 ```

-> Note: we are supoposed to get error due to multiple secrets found in the serviceaccount `istio-system/istio-reader-service-account` in openshift cluster.
-To workaround this, we need to get the correct secret name manually from that serviceaccount and specify the secret name by the `--secret-name` for `create-remote-secret` command:
+> Note: we are supposed to get an error due to multiple secrets found in the serviceaccount `istio-system/istio-reader-service-account` in openshift cluster.
+To workaround this, we simply need to get the correct secret name manually from that serviceaccount and specify the secret name by the `--secret-name` for `create-remote-secret` command:

 ```
 ISTIO_READER_SRT_NAME=$(kubectl --kubeconfig=cluster2/auth/kubeconfig -n istio-system get serviceaccount/istio-reader-service-account -o jsonpath='{.secrets}' | jq -r '.[] | select(.name | test ("istio-reader-service-account-token-")).name')